carloluis/ssuggestor/README.md

 ### Suggestion Objects

-Suggestion objects use requires a `selector` function to convert each object into string representation which will be displayed on the suggestion list.
+The usage of suggestion objects requires a `selector` function to convert each object into string representation which will be displayed on the suggestion list.

 ### Props: